 1. Minimum tract size 10 acres 2.
 Maximum gross density 2 dwelling units per acre 3.
 Maximum net density 6 dwelling units per acre 4.
 Minimum tract width at building line 400 feet 5.
 Maximum tract coverage 40% 6.
 Maximum building coverage 25% 7.
-Setbacks 75 feet minimum from entire tract boundary 8.
+Setbacks 75 fect minimum from entire tract boundary 8.
 Minimum dwelling unit width 20 feet 9.
-Required open space 40% minimum A minimum of forty (40%) percent of t he total area of the tract shall be

-A minimum of forty (40%) percent of the total area of the tract shall be designated as and used exclusively for common open space.
+Required open space 40% minimum A minimum of forty (40%) percent of the total area of the tract shall be designated as and used exclusively for common open space.
+The design, designated as and used exclusively for common open space.
 The design, ownership, maintenance, and preservation of common open space and facilities shall be in accordance with Section 1301.A.of this Ordinance.